danielpenno/danielpenno/README.md

 ## 👋 Hi there, welcome to my GitHub! 🚀

-> 🖖🏾 I'm Daniel, I'm 29 years old.
-I have a Specialization in Public Administration (2024) and Network Administration (2023) at Faculdade Focus.
-I also have a technologist degree in DevOps (2021-2023) and have a Technical Course in IT (2009-2012).
+> 🖖🏾 Hi there!
+I'm 29 years old with an academic background that includes a Specialization in Public Administration (2024) and another in Network Administration (2023).
+I also hold a technologist degree in DevOps (2021-2023) and have a Technical Course in IT (2009-2012).
 >
-> 🆙 As a professional, I have accumulated extensive experience in server support, with about 10 years of experience in this area.
-I have expertise in Linux and Windows system environments, in addition to having worked with networks and firewalls in local environments.
-I have solid knowledge of the DevOps culture and the tools most requested by the market.
+> 🆙 Professionally, I have around 10 years of experience in server support, specializing in Linux and Windows environments.
+I also have a strong background in networks and firewalls in local environments.
+Additionally, I'm well-versed in DevOps culture and the most in-demand tools in the market.
 >
-> 📚 Currently, I am dedicated to expanding my knowledge in new languages, such as Java, Python, JavaScript, Node.js and PHP, through continuous studies and practices.
->
-> 💻Knowledge:
+> 💻 Technical Knowledge:
 > >
-> > SO: *Linux, Windows, MacOS*
+> > OS: Linux, *Windows, MacOS*
 > >
-> > Dev: *Shell Scripting, PowerShell, Java, Python, C, PHP*
+> > Languages: *Shell Scripting, PowerShell, Java, Python, C, PHP*
 > >
 > > Cloud: *AWS, Azure, GCP*
 > >
 > > IaC: *Vagrant, Terraform, Ansible, Puppet*
 > >
 > > Containers: *Docker, Kubernetes*
 > >
-> > Orchestration: *Docker Swarm, Kubernetes*
-> >
 > > CI/CD: *Jenkins, GitLab*
 > >
 > > Monitoring: *Cacti, Grafana, Telegraf, Zabbix*
 > >
-> > VCS: *Git, GitHub, GitLab*
+> > Version Control: *Git, GitHub, GitLab*
 > >
 > > Databases: *MySQL, PostgreSQL, MSSQL*
 > >
-> > Hypervisors: *VMware*
+> > Virtualization: *VMware, Hyper-V*
 > >
-> > Mail Servers: *Zimbra*
+> > Collaboration: *Zimbra, Owncloud*
 > >
-> > Firewalls: *Blockbit, pfSense, Aker Firewall*
+> > Management: *SESuite, Docflow, BPM*
 > >
+> > Agile: *OKR, Kanban, Scrum*
+> >
+> > Security: *Blockbit, pfSense, Aker Firewall*
+> >
-> > Web Servers: *Apache, NGINX, IIS*
+> > Web: *Apache, nginx, IIS*
+> >
+> > Networks: Unifi*
+> >
+> > ERP: *RM*
+> >
+> > Helpdesk: *GLPI*
+> >
+> > Compliance: *LGPD*
+> >
+> > Printing: *Papercut*
 >
-> ✍️ I'm a quick learner, I have strong skills in knowledge sharing, and I'm proficient in English with advanced proficiency.
+> ✍️ I'm a lifelong learner, quick to pick things up and love sharing what I know.
+My English is sharp, making it easier to learn and teach.
 >
-> 🏖 In my leisure time, I constantly seek knowledge and also have fun with online games, haha.
+> 🏖 In my free time?
+I'm always seeking knowledge, but I also like to unwind with some online games, because everyone deserves a bit of fun, right?
 >
-> ✨ I'm constantly looking for new challenges and opportunities to apply my knowledge and skills efficiently and innovatively.
-If you are looking for a committed professional, passionate about technology and ready to face new challenges, I am available to contribute to your team.
+> ✨ I'm always on the lookout for new challenges.
+I'm eager to apply my skills and knowledge in innovative and efficient ways.
+If you're looking for someone committed, passionate about technology, and ready to tackle new challenges, I'm your person.
 >
-> 📧 Let's talk?
-Feel free to add me or contact me.
+> 📧 Let’s talk!
+Feel free to add or contact me.
 >
 > 📌 From Palmas - Tocantins, Brazil
 >